M66B/FairEmail/docs/FAQ-zh-rCN.md

 <a name="faq53"></a>
 **(53) Can you stick the message action bar to the top/bottom?**

 The message action bar works on a single message and the bottom action bar works on all the messages in the conversation.
 Since there is often more than one message in a conversation, this is not possible.
 Moreover, there are quite some message specific actions, like forwarding.
-Since there is often more than one message in a conversation, this is not possible.
-Moreover, there are quite some message specific actions, like forwarding.

 Moving the message action bar to the bottom of the message is visually not appealing because there is already a conversation action bar at the bottom of the screen.

 Note that there are not many, if any, email apps that display a conversation as a list of expandable messages.
 This has a lot of advantages, but the also causes the need for message specific actions.
-This has a lot of advantages, but the also causes the need for message specific actions.

 <br />